aloraytech/tinkle/README.md

-# tinkle
+# Tinkle Web Framework
-A Rapid Web App Development Framework
+Web App Development Framework With Core Php And JavaScript

 Currently Under Development..
 Please Visit Later to use this framework for your next project